mmontesinosanmartin/itoiz_article/README.md

 Steps 2 and 3 require 117 GB of memory space and 3 hours to run (depending on the internet connection speed).
-The data volumes and running times drop considerably in steps 4 and 5 (246MB and XX minutes).
-Therefore, we provide the satellite imagery resulting from step 3 [here](https://github.com/mmontesinosanmartin/itoiz_article/blob/master/Imgs) to jump from step 1 to 4, and skip 2-3.
+The data volumes and running times drop considerably after step 3 (246MB and 20 minutes).
+Therefore, we provide the satellite imagery resulting from step 3 [here](https://github.com/mmontesinosanmartin/itoiz_article/blob/master/Imgs) so it is possible to jump from step 1 to 4, skipping 2-3.
 The folders `.Img/Landsat8/ls8_itoiz` and `.Img/Sentinel2/sn2_itoiz` provide the customized series of Landsat-8 and Sentinel-2 secenes respectively.

-To run the shortcut (1, 4, and 5) make sure to follow the instructions below:
+To run the shortcut (1, 4, and 5), follow the instructions below:

  1. Download the repository clicking on `Clone or download` > `download zip`.
  2. Unzip the repository in the desired computer location.